-Images & quotes will be removed upon request.
-The author and copyright holder of images is indicated below with a corresponding hotlink, and are offered under the same CC license.
+The author and copyright holder of images is indicated below the image with a corresponding hotlink, and are offered under the same creative commons license.
+Images will be removed upon request.
 No author of any image endorses this site.
 Original images and writings of this site are strictly copyrighted.

-This blog claims no authorship for the projects presented.
-It is intended only for educational and search purposes, and this blog cannot be held responsible for inaccuracies or unverified content.
-This site uses Google Analytics to analyze how users use the site.
+This blog claims no authorship of projects presented.
+It is intended only for educational and search purposes, and cannot be held responsible for inaccuracies or unverified content.
+This site uses Google Analytics.
 Architecture Revived is a trademark and may not be used.